 Section 13 – Transfer of rights of credit provider

 Section 13 of Schedule 2 imposes certain notification obligations when a credit provider’s right of repayment is transferred to another provider.
 The law generally treats the acquiring credit provider as a credit provider.
-The provisions in s 13 are unchanged from the Previous Code.
+The provisions in section 13 are unchanged from the Previous Code.

 The notification obligations apply in the circumstances set out in subsection 13(2) of Schedule 2.
 Specifically, the notifications must be given where an acquirer acquires repayment rights of the original credit provider to an amount of credit, the relevant individual is notified by the original credit provider of the transfer, and CCLI or default information has been previously disclosed about the credit to which the right to repayment has been acquired.